-- The online form should be completed and submitted by all student participants. - Upon completion of the form, students will see an option to "print or get PDF of answers."
-It is recommended that students save a copy of their answers to their local device for their own records. - The Faculty Advisor/ Mentor (question 12) should be the PI who is submitting this proposal.
-Please provide the students with your office phone number and email address to input. - The Program (question 15) should be the program for which students are currently applying/participating in.
-If working under multiple LaSPACE projects, students will submit a demographic form for each separate project.
-For this proposal students will select GSRA. - The Project Start Date (question 16) should be 8/15/2022 for students under this current proposal submission. - The Participating Semester(s) should be the "Fall 2022, Spring 2023, Summer 2023" option.
+- The LaSPACE Student Participant Information Form must be completed in advance of submitting this application.
+If any section is left blank in the online form, you will be disqualified from consideration. - Upon completion of the form, a message will appear on the screen to confirm the form was successfully submitted.
+Additionally, a confirmation email will be sent to the school email provided in the form.
+Once the email is received, it is safe to close your browser.
+Save the confirmation email and forward to your Principal Investigator / Project Lead.
+Do NOT include NOR share screenshots or copies of your demographic information.
+This is to protect your Personally Identifiable Information. - The Project PI / Lead should be the PI who is submitting this proposal.
+Please provide the students with your office phone number and email address to input. - The LaSPACE Program should be the program for which students are currently applying for/participating in.
+If working under multiple LaSPACE projects, students will submit a participant form for each separate project.
+For this proposal students will select GSRA. - The Project Start Date is the first day of the project's Period of Performance (PoP).
+This is not your personal start date on the project.
+Confirm PoP start date in the program guidelines or ask your Project PI / Lead.
+Project Start date should be 8/15/2024 for students under this current proposal submission. - The Participating Semester(s) is where students select their semesters of participation on the project.